-Table A2 (model 2) presents the dynamic results of stress-tested banks headquartered in the GIIPS countries.
-The results confirm the strong results for the GIIPS stress-tested banks relative to non-GIIPS stress-tested banks.
+Table A2 (model 2) presents the dynamic results of the stress-tested banks headquartered in the GIIPS countries.
+The results confirm the strong results for the GIIPS stress-tested banks.
 For every year since the inception of the stress testing exercises, the GIIPS stress-tested banks' non-performing loans ratio is higher than the non-GIIPS stress-tested banks.
-For example, in 2009, the non-performing loan ratio was 1.37 p.p. higher than the alternative stress-tested banks.
-Furthermore, for the consecutive years, we find that the magnitude of the non-performing loan ratio increases significantly throughout all periods relative to the 2009 period.
-In 2014, the non-performing loan ratio was 14.22 p.p. higher than banks from non-GIIPS countries.
+For example, in 2009, the non-performing loan ratio is 1.37 p.p. higher than the other stress-tested banks.
+Furthermore, we find that the magnitude of the non-performing loan ratio increases significantly throughout all the periods relative to the 2009 period.
+In 2014, the nonperforming loan ratio is 14.22 p.p. higher than banks from non-GIIPS countries.
 More importantly, the results illustrate fundamental differences across stress-tested banks and discernible heterogeneity among banks.

-The second stage of the empirical analysis centres on the effect of stress testing by constructing the stress test exposure variable13.
-To perform this analysis, we isolate the 39 stress-tested banks from the total sample of banks discussed above.
+The second stage of the empirical analysis centres on the effect of stress testing by constructing the stress test exposure variable.12 To perform this analysis, we isolate the 39 stress-tested banks from the total sample of banks discussed above.
 To assess heterogeneity levels among stress-tested banks, we compare banks with a high-stress test exposure against a low-stress test exposure.
 We argue that banks with a high-stress test exposure will significantly reduce lending relative to low-stress test exposure banks, as these banks are in a difficult financial position due to the adverse scenario.

 Table A3 reports the results of the effects of the stress test exposure.
 We first consider the Total capital ratio, which is recorded and publicly disclosed in all EBA stress testing frameworks from the start of the stress tests.
 Table A3 includes two model specifications for each dependent variable of interest.
 Model (1) shows banks designated as those with a high-stress test exposure for the Total capital variable.
-We can see that these clusters of banks reduce by 5.22 p.p. relative to those with a low-stress test exposure for the Total capital variable.
+We can see that these clusters of banks reduce the total capital ratio by 5.22 p.p. relative to those with a low-stress test exposure.
 Therefore, we can conclude that the stress test heavily affects the weaker-performing banks.

 Model (2) includes a bank being designated as having a high-stress test exposure and belonging to the GIIPS region.
-There are no statistical differences between high-exposure GIIPS banks and the remaining banks.
+It turns out that there are no statistical differences between high-exposure GIIPS banks and the remaining banks.
 Additionally, the statistical significance of the first stress test exposure variable diminishes.

-With respect to mortgage loans, we find statistically significant results between the two groups of stress-tested banks included in the high-stress test exposure.
+With respect to mortgage loans, we find statistically significant results between the two groups of stress-tested banks included in the highstress test exposure.
 The results show that for a highly exposed bank in the GIIPS region, mortgage loan originations decline by roughly 14 p.p. relative to non-GIIPS domiciled banks.
 Interestingly, the effect of stress testing for mortgage originations reveals contrasting findings.
-There are heterogeneities among stresstested banks, indicating that the bank's country of origin could be a crucial element in determining the change in loans.
-Therefore, this evidence clearly shows differences among stress-tested banks that could be influenced by other factors, such as the region where the bank operates.
+There are heterogeneities among stress-tested banks, indicating that the bank's country of origin could be a crucial element in determining the change in loans.
+Therefore, this evidence clearly shows differences among stresstested banks that could be influenced by other factors, such as the region where the bank operates.